 an invoice.

-For assistance with this process, contact TTW's central office program specialist.
+For assistance with this process, contact the State Office Program Specialist for Federal Planning, SSA, and Ticket to Work.

 A-307-7: Social Security Medical Continuing Disability Review

 SSA conducts MCDRs to determine whether SSI and SSDI recipients' disabilities continue.
 MCDRs are usually conducted based on an established diary date set by SSA.
 The BPQY lists the next diary date set by SSA.